 - Click "Certificate Coach" from the left menu options

-- Upload a current resume or vitae by clicking "Resume".
+- Upload a current resume or CV by clicking "Resume"

-- Once everything is complete, a Leadership Center staff member will contact you with more information about attending an orientation session.
+- Once everything is complete, a Leadership Center staff member will contact you with more information about scheduling an orientation session.

 What is the typical time commitment for Coaches?

-Leadership Coaches typically spend at least four to five hours per semester coaching one Certificate student.
-This includes meetings; correspondence time; preparation; and follow-through; and reading and providing feedback on materials turned in to the coach by the student (PDP, reflection papers, etc).
+Leadership Coaches typically spend at least two to three hours per semester coaching one Certificate student.
+This includes meetings; correspondence time; preparation; follow-up; and reading and providing feedback on materials turned in to the coach by the student (PDP, reflection papers, etc).

 How often should I meet with my Certificate student(s)?

-You are expected to meet consistently with your Certificate student, but students and coaches have the flexibility to determine what works best for them.
-At a minimum, you should meet with your student once a month, and maintain contact with them during academic breaks.
+It is recommended that you meet regularly with your Certificate student, but students and coaches have the flexibility to determine what works best for them.
+Most coaches meet with their students on a monthly basis, excluding academic breaks.
+At a minimum, you should meet with your student at least once per semester.

 How do Coaches get paired with students?

-The Illinois Leadership Center will work to match students with available Coaches.
+The Illinois Leadership Center works to match students with available Coaches.
 Some students ask someone to be their Coach.
-If that person agrees, the Leadership Center will pair the student with that person upon Coach approval.
+If that person agrees, we will pair the student with that person upon Coach approval.
 Both the student and the Coach will receive email confirmations once they have been paired together.

 Do Coaches need to be University of Illinois faculty or staff?